February 22, 2015

 |While anyone is free to "ride their ride", Willy Nilly cyclists of varied fitness levels mostly hung together this year|

-This year the turnout of riders - representing a wide range of fitness levels - all opted to ride the same route ("Beveridge Place to Fauntleroy Dock" plus "Vashon Standard Loop"), in one group.
-Two riders opted to start/finish their Willy Nilly from northeast Seattle.
+This year the turnout of riders - representing a wide range of fitness levels - largely opted to ride the same route ("Beveridge Place to Fauntleroy Dock" plus "Vashon Standard Loop").
 The weather was conducive to lots of stopping to smell the flowers (figuratively and literally...cherry and dogwood blossoms were exploding in some areas...in Feb??).

 Out on the roads of Vashon we crossed paths with several other groups of cyclists who had a similar idea of getting out on the "same day, different island" for a peaceful and soul-nourishing spin.
-One of them was pedaling a recumbent.
-I ardently wished that person - who was clearly riding his ride - was part of our Willy Nilly crew.
-A perfect candidate for the open position of Willy Nilly mascot.
+One of them was pedaling a recumbent - a perfect candidate for the open position of Willy Nilly mascot.

 Per usual we paused at the Burton Coffee Stand for a quick jolt of delish coffee...the pause turned into an ad-hoc lounge session in the patio area, where we were greeted by some feisty tulips getting an early start in the surrounding flower beds.